jessepav/lacygoill-wiki-backup/bug/vim.md

     set operatorfunc=CountSpaces

-Neither at the script-level, nor in a function.
+Neither at the script level, nor in a function.
 That's because `CountSpaces` is only looked for in the global namespace.
 Solution: